pods-framework/pods/readme.txt

 Pods is a framework for creating, managing, and deploying customized content types and fields.

 == Description ==
+Manage all your custom content needs in ONE location with the Pods Framework.
+You can:
+* Create and edit custom post types, taxonomy, fields and extend existing WordPress objects like users, media, posts and pages or extend other plugins' custom post types -- all from Pods.
+* Easily display your custom content, whether you want to use shortcodes, widgets, the code-free Pods Template approach, or use standard PHP in WordPress Theme templates and functions.
+* Create connections between any of your content to help organize it in logical and useful ways with relationship fields.

-Check out http://pods.io/ for our User Guide, Forums, and other resources to help you develop with Pods.
+Let Pods help you grow your development skills and manage content beyond the standard WordPress Posts & Pages.
+Check out [pods.io](https://pods.io/) for our User Guide, Support Forum, and other resources to help you develop with Pods.

 = Introduction =
 [youtube http://www.youtube.com/watch?v=bYEE2i3nPOM]